KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 Kdenlive on Linux
 -----------------

-**Kdenlive** can be installed on non-KDE Desktops without any issues.
+Kdenlive can be installed on non-KDE Desktops without any issues.

 **Packages:** Minimum Ubuntu 22.04 for PPA.
-AppImage, Snap or Flatpak has no such minimal requirements.
+AppImage, Snap or Flatpak have no such minimal requirements.

 Kdenlive on Windows
 -------------------

-**Kdenlive** runs only on 64bit version of Windows.
+Kdenlive runs only on 64bit version of Windows.
 Kdenlive runs on Windows 7 and newer.
 We cannot guarantee that Kdenlive runs on server or embedded Windows version.

 Kdenlive is available as an install and as a standalone version.